Forbidden-Duck/Minimal/README.md

 # Minimal

 Clock face designed to be as minimalistic as possible.
-Designed only for Fitbit Versa 2.
+Designed only for Fitbit Versa, Fitbit Versa Lite and Fitbit Versa 2

 ![Screenshot](Minimal-screenshot.png)